OzzyGoylusun/Power-BI.Sales-Analysis-Dashboard-for-a-Luxurious-Hotel-Group/README.md

-# A Sales Analysis Dashboard for a Luxurious Chained-Brand Hotel
+# Comprehensive Sales Analysis Dashboard for a Luxurious Chained-Brand Hotel

 ## Table of Contents